tdammers/fg-gps155tso/README.md

 Likewise, just like the built-in GPS itself, the GPS155TSO does not simulate GPS inaccuracy; it always produces perfect lateral positioning data, and the altitude is read off of the first altimeter.

+This also means that the unit interacts with the route manager in the same way the built-in GPS does - there is no route editing functionality yet, but when flying a route entered via the route manager, and the GPS set to LEG mode, the GPS155TSO will display the legs on the NAV CDI page.

+## Development Status

+### Working / Done:

+- 3D Model
+- Font and canvas display
+- NAV CDI and NAV Position screens
+- DTO key from NAV Position screen
+- Waypoint Confirm screen

+### Features To Add

+- Waypoint Select screen
+- NRST
+- SET
+- RTE
+- WPT
+- MSG
+- Animate buttons & knobs